dar3v/ghost-in-the-powershell/README.md

 # Installation

 ## from source
-first, make sure you have `git` installed in your system
+make sure you have `git` installed in your system

 clone this repository.
 ```